 To find your general settings, select Settings > General from your dashboard.
 Here you can set your site title and tagline, along with language and timezone.

 The most important setting to check is your WordPress Address (URL) and Site Address (URL).
 For most blogs these two addresses will be the same.
 They will only be different if you’ve added a WordPress blog to an existing website and placed the blog in a sub-directory.

-    If you’ve followed my previous post Write Your First Blog post (But Do These 7 Things First), hopefully you’ve made your site secure by installing SiteGround’s FREE SSL certificate.
-(If not follow this step now).
+If you’ve followed my previous post Write Your First Blog post (But Do These 7 Things First), hopefully you’ve made sure your site is secured.

 With an SSL certificate installed, your WordPress Address and Site Address will be https://yourdomain.com not http://yourdomain.com.
 Make sure this is entered correctly in your General Settings.

 The title is just the name of your site.
 For example mine is Simply Hatch.
 The tagline is typically a few words explaining what your site is about.

 Choose a strong site title and tagline that works as an introduction to your blog for visitors.
 I like to make sure my tagline includes the main keywords I want to rank for in Google.